strnadchristopher/arizona/README.md

 ## Commands

 ### All Platforms
-* 'google [query]'' - open google in your browser with your query, faster than cortana (example: "google the shaggy dog")
+* 'google [query]' - open google in your browser with your query, faster than cortana (example: "google the shaggy dog")
 * Any message that doesn't look like an input from the "inputs" file will be googled.
 So you can type "gene wilder" and it will google Gene Wilder
 * 'weather' - display the weather

-## Shortcuts

-* Ctrl+Q - Pull up assistant

 ## TO-DO